Visa Traveler

 Mexico Entry Requirements for US Green Card Holders

-As a US green card holder and permanent resident of the United States, you can travel to Mexico visa-free.
-Meaning, that a Mexico visa is not required for US green card holders.
+As a US green card holder and permanent resident of the United States, you can travel to Mexico VISA-FREE.
+Meaning that a Mexican visa is not required for US green card holders.

 Apart from permanent residents, holders of visas from the US, UK, Canada, Schengen or Japan can also visit Mexico without a visa.
-If you are a US visa holder, you can travel to Mexico with your US visa as well.
+If you are a US visa holder, you can also travel to Mexico with your US visa.

 The entry requirements when you travel to Mexico are that (a) you hold a green card that is still valid, (b) you have a passport valid for at least 180 days and (c) you hold a completed Mexico Tourist Card (FMM card) if entering via land border and seaport.